Gerugambakkam

-Gerugambakkam is a residential-industrial neighborhood in the South-Western part of Chennai, a metropolitan city in Tamil Nadu, India.It belongs to the Kundrathur taluk of Kanchipuram District, Tamil Nadu, India.
+Gerugambakkam is a residential-industrial neighborhood in the south-western part of Chennai, India.
+It belongs to the Kundrathur taluk of Kanchipuram District, Tamil Nadu, India.
 It forms a suburb of Chennai city.

 Location

 Gerugambakkam is located in South West Chennai, 4 kilometres away from the Porur junction on the Kundrathur road surrounded by Moulivakkam, Kolapakkam in the North and Kovur to the South.
 Other neighboring areas include Porur, Mangadu, Valasaravakkam, Iyyapanthangal, Kundrathur.

 Demographics

 As of 2011 census, Gerugambakkam had a total population of 11,551 with 5,949 males and 5,602 females.
 The sex ratio was 942 against state average of 996.
 Population of Children with age of 0-6 is 1445 which is 12.51% of total population of Gerugambakkam.
 The Child Sex Ratio in Gerugambakkam was around 841 compared to the Tamil Nadu state average of 943.
 The Literacy rate was 88.93%, higher than state average of 80.09%.
 The Male literacy is around 92.87% while female literacy rate is 84.80%.
 Gerugambakkam belongs to Alandur State Assembly Constituency which comes under Sriperumbudur Lok Sabha Constituency Gerugambakkam is a village that falls under the Kundrathur Panchayat Union in the Kanchipuram district of Tamil Nadu.